OSGeo/PROJ/docs/source/operations/projections/peirce_q.rst

 .. include:: ../options/lon_0.rst

-.. option:: +type=square/diamond/horizontal/vertical/nhemisphere/shemisphere
+.. option:: +shape=square/diamond/horizontal/vertical/nhemisphere/shemisphere

-    .. versionadded:: 8.2.1
+    .. versionadded:: 9.0

     *Defaults to diamond.*

+    .. warning:: This option was wrongly introduced introduced in 8.2.1 with the ``type`` name, which was inappropriate as it conflicted with the ``+type=crs`` general hint.

-    Indicates the type of transformation applied to the southern hemisphere:
+    Indicates the shape of transformation applied to the southern hemisphere:
     ``square`` and ``diamond`` represent the traditional quincuncial form suggested by Peirce with the southern hemisphere divided into 4 triangles and reflected outward from the northern hemisphere.
-The ``square`` type is rotated by 45 degrees to produce the conventional square presentation.
+The ``square`` shape is rotated by 45 degrees to produce the conventional square presentation.
 The origin lies at the centre of the square or diamond.